OperationCode/operationcode_docs/community/code_of_conduct.md

 * Focusing on what is best for the community.
 * Showing empathy towards other community members.

+## Hateful Content and Harassement

+Operation Code is a place for people to connect and discuss issues related to getting the military community into rewarding technology careers.
+While we want people to be able to express themselves and their views, Operation Code will always ensure that conversations within our community remain productive, friendly, and empathetic.
+This means protecting our most vulnerable community members from hateful and harassing content by aggressively moderating such behavior.
+Operation Code has a zero tolerance policy as it relates to posting material that is hateful, disparaging, threatening, discriminatory, objectifying, or harassing in any way.
+Harassment is defined by any content that is meant to bully, demean, intimidate, abuse, or degrade others and is strictly prohibited.
+Moderators will take swift and decisive action including and up to permanently removing a community member from our slack community and any other Operation Code activities.
+This removal will be considered permanent and is not subject to review.

 ## Unacceptable behavior

 To help colleagues understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed the below actions.
 If you encounter behavior that runs contrary to this policy, please use the `/report` command in Slack, or contact moderators@operationcode.org.